• Skip to primary navigation

 • Then, dredge chicken in the pork rind mixture and set aside on a plate.

-• Heat 1 to 2 inches of oil in a heavy-bottomed pot or skillet over medium heat (I prefer using a cast-iron skillet).
+• Heat around 1 inch of oil in a heavy-bottomed pot or skillet over medium heat (I prefer using a cast-iron skillet).
 Use a thermometer to get it to 350 degrees.
 Do not get the oil over 400 degrees or the chicken will burn.

 • Once the oil is hot, place as many as will comfortably fit in the skillet and fry 3-4 minutes per side or until golden and cooked through.
 Set aside on a paper towel-lined plate or on a cooling rack (place in a single layer to keep them crispy).
 Repeat until all the chicken is cooked.